-Have an idea?
-Here’s what you’ll need to tell us about your event or project, as well as conditions on using the residential red zone (RRZ) land.
+Have an idea idea for a one-off or short-term initiative for up to six months?
+Here’s what you’ll need to tell us about your event or project, as well as conditions on using Crown-owned red zone land.

 LINZ assesses all ideas against fixed criteria.
 You will need to tell us:

 - the practical details of your project or event

 - how you will meet any legal or regulatory requirements and responsibilities associated with your project or event

 - how you’re going to manage the risks of your project or event and impact on neighbours - check out the TMP for CHCH website for useful info on traffic management plans

 - how you will return the land to its pre-use state after your project or event

 - that LINZ – or the Council for the Ōtākaro-Avon River Corridor – can still carry out its land safety and maintenance tasks around your project or event